 The man who has been there before her has vanished into this snarl, his presence become an absence, a ghost who has given up the ghost.
-Haunted by this absence, the speaker continues her walk, her goal the "crooked box" that place for desultory reading, and a "lovely diaphanous blue flame," "A light to read by-perfect!
+Haunted by this absence, the speaker continues her walk, her goal the "crooked box" that would be her "crypto-dream-house" where she imagines a bliss of solitude, a place for desultory reading, and a "lovely diaphanous blue flame," "A light to read by-perfect!
 But-impossible."
 Having to turn back because "the wind was much too cold / even to get that far, / and of course the house was boarded up," she cannot remain in this place or find her home on this worn shore.
 The scene belongs to the Whitman of "Out of the Cradle" and "As I Ebb'd," the dream of habitation to the Stevens of "The Auroras of Autumn":